CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 For software used, it must be decided separately whether it has to be recorded by the regular data backup.
 This depends, for example, on the cost of reinstalling the client and applying patches and updates.
 It may be sufficient to make backup copies of the original data media.

-It has to be tested regularly if the data backup works as desired, especially if backed up data can be replayed without problems.
+It has to be tested regularly if the data backup works as desired, especially if backed up data can be replayed easily.

 All users should be informed about the data protection rules in order to be able to point out any shortcomings (for example, too short a time interval for their needs) or to make individual additions (for example, intermediate mirroring of important data on the own disk).
 Also, informing users about how long the data is re-playable is important.
 For example, if only two generations are kept with weekly full backup, depending on the time of the loss only two to three weeks remain time to make the re-recording.